paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 A prior section 133 was renumbered [section 113 of this title](./chapter-002-department-of-defense.md#section-113).

 #### Amendments
+2015—Subsec. (b)(5).
+Pub.
+L. 114–92 inserted before period at end “, except that the Under Secretary shall exercise advisory authority, subject to the authority, direction, and control of the Secretary of Defense, over service acquisition programs for which the service acquisition executive is the milestone decision authority”.

 2014—Subsec. (e)(1).
 Pub.
-L. 113–291 substituted “, the Deputy Secretary of Defense, and the Under Secretary of Defense for Business Management and Information” for “and the Deputy Secretary of Defense”.
+L. 113–291 which directed substitution of “, the Deputy Secretary of Defense, and the Under Secretary of Defense for Business Management and Information” for “and the Deputy Secretary of Defense”, effective Feb.
+1, 2017, was not executed to reflect the probable intent of Congress.
+Section 901(a)(1) of Pub.
+L. 113–291, which amended [section 132a of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-132a), effective Feb.
+1, 2017, to establish the Under Secretary of Defense for Business Management and Information, was repealed by Pub.
+L. 114–328, effective Dec.
+23, 2016.

 2011—Subsec. (c)(1).
 Pub.
 L. 111–350 substituted “[section 1702(c) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1702/c&num=0&edition=prelim)” for “section 16(c) of the Office of Federal Procurement Policy Act ([41 U.S.C.
 414(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section414/c&num=0&edition=prelim))”.